catunderrain/AISC2024-IOTMLLAB/PigNose/README.md

 ## Installation
 ### Step 1: Install Dlib
 - Go to link [Dlib](https://github.com/z-mahmud22/Dlib_Windows_Python3.x)<br>
-- Download the right .whl file for your python version (download by click to the right .whl file, then tự mò lấy :v)
+- Download the right .whl file for your python version (download by click to the right .whl file, then, you must to tự mò mẫm)

     |Version|Download|
     |:-:|:-:|